Pitching Mechanics Analysis

 First, and like

-taught about keeping his arm action long, keeping his fingers on
+things that he seems to have been taught about keeping his fingers on

 action isn't necessarily bad -- Roy Oswalt's arm held up just

-fine -- what Matt Harvey does isn't conducive to the longevity
+fine -- but what Matt Harvey is currently doing isn't conducive to the longevity

 of either the elbow or the shoulder.

-...which allows him to get his arm up to the proper position,
+That allows him to get his arm up to the proper position by

 major contributor to his elbow problems.